RuterNo/adt-doc/docs/operational-api.md

 #### Journey Line Specifications

 Certain API requests allow the client to provide a list of journey lines.
-In such requests, a line must be uniquely identified using a _journey line specification_ consisting of two properties:
+In such requests, a line must be uniquely identified using a _journey line specification_ consisting of two properties

 1. `lineId`, a line identifier, as returned by the [Journey API journey lines](#journey-lines) endpoint.
 2. `direction`, a line direction: